IOITI/WATA/README.md

-# WATA - Warrant Automated Trading Assistant
+# WATA - Warrants Automated Trading Assistant

 An automated Python-based trading system for Knock-out warrants (Turbos) on Saxo Bank, executing trades via webhook signals.

-## ⚠️ Disclaimer
+## ⚠️ **Disclaimer**

 **This is a personal learning project and not production-ready software.**

 **Risk Warning: WATA can lose all your money due to:**
-- Insufficient testing
+- Insufficient code testing
 - Limited security measures
 - Lack of fail-safe mechanisms
-- No comprehensive monitoring
+- No comprehensive monitoring included
 - Absence of fail-over systems
 - Limited user experience